 James, "Punks better be careful, Katya didn't even blink.
 More like intimidated him, just walked up with a handful of cash, then put his sorry ass down.
-Katja came outta nowhere, stuck a knife in the other one's neck, calm as a mild spring day."
+Katja came outta nowhere, stuck a knife in the other one's neck, calm as a sunny spring day."

 Frisco looks at the twins, then Maria.
 Her hands are nervous, fiddling with a dish towel.
 The twins look bored.
 Most crime victims are fidgety, cry, or get mad, like it was the cop's fault somehow.